hallpaz/3dsystems20/docs/project.md.md

 [2] H. Kato, Y. Ushiku, and T. Harada.
 Neural 3d mesh renderer.
 In Proceedings ofthe IEEE Conference on Computer Vision and Pattern Recognition, pages 3907–3916, 2018.

+[3] Liu, S., Li, T., Chen, W., Li, H.: Soft rasterizer: A differentiable renderer for image-based 3d reasoning.
+In: Proceedings of the IEEE International Conference on Computer Vision. pp. 7708–7717 (2019)

 ### Experiments and Analysis